Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

 #### 3.3.1.10 An Unambiguous Grammar for if-else

 Dangling-else can lead to unambiguous grammar.
 To solve this, we the grammar can describe what happens.
-For example, 'else' can match to the closest unmatch 'if'.
+For example, 'else' can match to the closest unmatched 'if'.

         Grammar:
         <stmt> -> if (<logic_expr>) <stmt>